 This bill amends and reenacts various sections of the Louisiana Revised Statutes and the Code of Criminal Procedure to enhance regulations surrounding bail bond enforcement.
 Key provisions include the definition of a "bail enforcement agent," which is established as a licensed bail agent responsible for apprehending individuals who have failed to appear in court.
-The bill also introduces new penalties for violations related to the use of cellular tracking devices, including fines and potential suspension or revocation of a bail enforcement agent's license for repeated offenses.
+The bill also introduces new penalties for violations related to the use of cellular tracking devices, including fines and potential suspension or revocation of a bail enforcement agent's license for intentional infractions.

 HB100 Engrossed: 15:1313(S, 15:1318(H)